 Experts define self-regulation differently.
-However, the common denominator of self-regulation across the literature is that self-regulation is the ability to control one’s behavior, cognitions, and emotions in a goal directed manner that will eventuate in outcomes aligned with an individual’s values.
-Self-regulatory skills are often associated with underlying mechanisms such as: self-monitoring, suitable thresholds of standards for performing a behavior, motivation, and contextual judgment of behavior.
+However, the common denominator of self-regulation across the literature is that self-regulation is the ability to control one’s behaviour, cognitions, and emotions in a goal directed manner that will eventuate in outcomes aligned with an individual’s values.
+Self-regulatory skills are often associated with underlying mechanisms such as: self-monitoring, suitable thresholds of standards for performing a behavior, motivation, and contextual judgment of behaviour.
 The enhanced competence of self-regulation has been linked to desirable outcomes, such as: the capacity to attain one’s goals while maintaining sufficient motivation (Latham & Locke, 1991; Locke & Latham, 2002; Wieber, Thürmer, & Gollwitzer, 2012) and adhering to healthy behaviors in the face of challenging circumstances (Hagger & Luszczynska, 2014; Manjunatha & Saddichha, 2011; Mann, de Ridder, & Fujita, 2013).

 Hagger, M. S., & Luszczynska, A. (2014).
 Implementation Intention and Action Planning Interventions in Health Contexts: State of the Research and Proposals for the Way Forward.
 Applied Psychology: Health and Well-Being, 6(1), 1–47. http://doi.org/10.1111/aphw.12017

 Locke, E. A., & Latham, G. P. (2002).
 Building a practically useful theory of goal setting and task motivation: A 35-year odyssey.
 American Psychologist, 57(9), 705–717.
 Retrieved from http://psycnet.apa.org.ezproxy.library.uq.edu.au/fulltext/2002-15790-003.pdf